iomedhealth/OMOPAnalyticsGuide/docs/data_enablement/index.md

 2.  **Deployment:** Go-to architecture for hospital organizations.
 3.  **Readiness:** Ensuring data holders are prepared.

-## 1. Dimensioning: Analysis and Need Understanding
+## 1. Dimensioning

-The first step is to understand the hospital's existing data landscape.
+The first step is to understand and analyze the Data Holder's existing data landscape.
 This involves a thorough analysis of three key areas:

 ### Data Sources